Find a Job You Really Want In

 Enrollment: 900

-Toccoa Falls College in Toccoa Falls gets high marks for a low admission rate and a high graduation rate.
-Additionally, for those lucky enough to get in, the employment rate for graduates after 10 years is 2nd best in the state.
+Toccoa Falls College scores high with a low admission rate and a strong graduation rate.
+Additionally, its graduates boast the second-best employment rate after 10 years.

 Enrollment: 876